JE-IRT: A Geometric Lens on LLM Abilities through Joint Embedding Item Response Theory: Experiments and Analysis

+MMLU is a notable case: although its mean direction shows moderate cosine similarity with the rest of the benchmarks, its performance drop when held out is substantial.
+This is because MMLU spans a broad range of subjects whose individual directions are not well covered by the remaining benchmarks, even though their average direction appears aligned.
+The mean-direction statistic, being a single summary vector, does not capture this internal diversity, as visualized by the wide angular dispersion of MMLU in the cosine kernel PCA projection (Figure~\ref{fig:question-embedding-visualize} in Appendix~\ref{app: embedding geometry}).
+This suggests that summarizing a topically diverse benchmark with a single direction can be misleading, and that item-level analysis may offer a more faithful view.

-In summary, through the generalizability study we show that the learned embeddings are robust.
-Both benchmark-level evaluation and the geometry of embedding orientations provide consistent signals of this robustness, with directional alignment serving as a reliable indicator of how well a model is expected to perform on new or unseen tasks.
+In summary, the generalizability study provides evidence that the learned embeddings capture transferable structure across benchmarks.
+Both benchmark-level evaluation and the geometry of embedding orientations provide consistent signals of this behavior, with directional alignment serving as an informative diagnostic for whether a target benchmark lies within the ability directions covered by the response-matrix training set.
+When this diagnostic is less predictive, as with MMLU, the result suggests that parts of the target benchmark probe ability directions that are weakly represented or not represented in the training benchmarks.
+Because JE-IRT decomposes model abilities into directional components learned from observed response patterns, performance on such uncovered directions cannot be expected to generalize reliably.
+This highlights the importance of broad benchmark coverage when using JE-IRT for out-of-distribution prediction.
 A more thorough study of the embedding geometry of questions and LLMs can be found in Appendix~\ref{app: embedding geometry}.